Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Abstractions of Markov Jump Linear Systems

+Under \cref{ass:unknown}, the mode transition probabilities are now completely unknown.
+Thus, in contrast with \cref{subsec:main:AssumptionA}, we generate an abstraction that is robust to any mode we may be in.

-States in the combined iMDP are defined identically to the individual iMDPs for each mode.
-In order to properly define the actions, we modify the computation of the backward reachable set in \cref{eq:back} to introduce a backward reachable set across all possible modes (that is, this is the set of points that can reach $d_j$ regardless of which mode we are in), as follows:
+\paragraph{Robustifying enabled actions} First, we modify the computation of the backward reachable set in \cref{eq:backreachset} to introduce a backward reachable set across all possible modes (i.e., the set that can reach $d$ regardless of which mode we are in -- note the universal quantification $\forall z \in \mathcal{Z}$ in the following equation):

-To calculate this backward reachable set, we use the following theorem, which relates the combined backward reachable set with the individual backward reachable sets of the various modes. \begin{theorem}[Backwards reachable set of the MJLS dynamics] The set of states that can reach a target state $d_j$ in any of the dynamics corresponding to the discrete modes, is equivalent to the intersection of the backward reachable sets associated to those dynamics:

-\end{theorem} \ifappendix The proof of \cref{thm:back} is provided in \cref{app:proofs}. \else The proof of \cref{thm:back} is provided in \citet[Appendix B]{TechRep}. \fi Crucially, note that a state that is fully contained within this backward reachable set intersection $\mathcal{D}(d_j)$ will have the action to $d_j$ enabled, \emph{regardless of the discrete mode}.
-Thus, we can employ this backward reachable set intersection to generate an abstraction that is robust against the discrete mode of the jump process.

-In practice, we obtain the intersection in \cref{eq:BRS_intersection} used to calculate enabled actions in two steps.
-First, for each individual discrete mode, we calculate the set of enabled actions in each state under its linear dynamics.
-Then, for each state, we take the intersection of the enabled actions across all the modes, resulting in a set of actions that is enabled in that state \emph{under any discrete mode}.

-Finally, to ensure the true transition probability of the MJLS is contained within the interval, we generate an interval containing the intervals of every individual iMDP.
-This necessarily provides a conservative estimate of the transition probability, since we will later always consider the worst case within the interval.
-We can thus state the following. \begin{theorem}[Sound abstraction of MJLS] By definition of the enabled actions and transition probabilities as above, the generated iMDP is a sound abstraction of the MJLS. \end{theorem} \ifappendix The proof of \cref{thm:sound} is provided in \cref{app:proofs}. \else The proof of \cref{thm:sound} is provided in \citet[Appendix B]{TechRep}. \fi Note that our overall method has been proven to be sound, but it is not complete: finding a controller guarantees satisfaction of the specification, but inability to find one does not prove the contrary.